Dev-JungWoo/android_architecture/README.md

 This is a movie search app which shows how to make an app based on Clean Architecture.

-# Used technologies and language:
+# Used technologies and frameworks:
 - Kotlin
 - Corutines(async, await, runBlocking) which replaced the Rx library
 - Clean Architecture